 Introducing a toothbrush may be slightly more difficult but Logic Oral Hygiene Gel comes with a very soft finger brush which is more easily accepted.
 If your pet really won't accept brushing, most gels and toothpastes will still be beneficial if licked from a paw or your finger.

 Chewing and gnawing mechanically cleans teeth and promotes healthy gums.
-Chews such as Logic Orozyme Dental and Genitrix Dentagen Plaque Prevention are very palatable and contain enzyme that prevent bacterial growth and plaque formation.
+Chews such as the Logic Prozym range and Plaque Off Dental Bites for Dogs & Cats are very palatable and contain an enzyme that prevents bacterial growth and plaque formation.
 They can be given every day as part of a home dental regime.

 Dental Toys such as those in the Kong Dental range are durable and they have grooves and bumps where pastes can be hidden when used in conjunction with flavoured toothpaste or dental treats.
 They provide another way of exercising your dog's teeth and gums while keeping them entertained for longer.
 Dogs also love a good game of tug-of-war and rope toys are ideal, plus they have the perfect texture for getting between teeth and scraping off plaque.

-Some products can be added to food and consumed as part your pet's normal meals.
-Plaque Off contains a type of seaweed that dentists discovered to have antibacterial properties and has now been formulated into both top selling human and pet products.
-Water additives such as Tropiclean are also popular with pet owners who struggle to brush their pet's teeth in between check ups with the vet or dental hygienist.
+Some products can be added to food and consumed as part of your pet's normal meals.
+Plaque Off contains a type of seaweed that dentists discovered to have antibacterial properties and has now been formulated into both top-selling human and pet products.
+Water additives such as Tropiclean are also popular with pet owners who struggle to brush their pet's teeth in between checkups with the vet or dental hygienist.